 According to the US Department of Labor, Bureau of Labor Statistics, May 2014, State Occupational and Wage Estimates for New Hampshire, "Employment of meeting, convention, and event planners is projected to grow 33 percent from 2012 to 2022, much faster than the average for all occupations."
-This certificate proposal will give completers entry-level competencies that are stackable toward additional certificates, associate degrees, and bachelor's degrees.
+Students completing this certificate will gain entry-level competencies that are stackable toward additional certificates, associate degrees, and bachelor's degrees.